-Dr. Therattil is a board-eligible plastic surgeon with a specific interest in free flap breast reconstruction and extremity salvage.
+Dr. Therattil is a board-certified plastic surgeon with a specific interest in free flap breast reconstruction and extremity salvage.
 He is also a fellowship-trained microsurgeon, having completed additional training in breast reconstruction and complex microsurgery at the University of Pennsylvania – the highest volume breast reconstruction center in the nation.
 Here he learned advanced muscle-sparing techniques in perforator free flap breast reconstruction (i.e. DIEP flap).
 He also spent time training in extremity salvage techniques as well as targeted muscle reinnervation to prevent and treat phantom limb pain in amputees.

 Dr. Therattil has authored numerous articles and book chapters with a focus on optimizing outcomes in breast reconstruction, gender-affirming surgery, microsurgery, and the prevention of surgical infections.
 His research has been presented nationally and internationally and garnered a number of awards.
 One of Dr. Therattil’s passions is the education of medical students and surgeons-in-training, for which he has been nominated for multiple teaching awards.